EC-KitY/EC-KitY/docs/architecture/evaluator.md

 The Evaluator is responsible for computing the fitness values of the individuals in the experiment.

-## Individual Evaluator

-Responsible of computing the fitness value of a single individual.
+There are two types of evaluators:
+1) PopulationEvaluator
+2) IndividualEvaluator

 ## Population Evaluator

 Responsible of computing fitness in population-level.

+Currently, the only concrete PopulationEvaluator subclass is `SimplePopulationEvaluator`, that assumes fitness scores of distinct individuals are independent.

 Since fitness computation is costly, it is performed concurrently using **Executors**.

 Currently, we support `ThreadPoolExecutor` and `ProcessPoolExecutor`.